Published by Christina Riley. Last Updated on July 31, 2023.

 In lieu of constructing a new road, the US Department of Interior eventually paid $52 million to Swain County in 2010.
 But after six years, only a portion of that had been paid and the county filed a lawsuit for the remaining sum.

 In 2018, the last payment was paid and is being held by the state of North Carolina.
 Swain County currently receives interest on the settlement money.

-Upon entering the park, this road turns into Lakeview Drive, and winds up the mountain six miles above Bryson City, ending at The Road to Nowhere.
+- Upon entering the park, this road becomes Lakeview Drive, and winds up the mountain six miles above Bryson City, ending at The Road to Nowhere.

 Hiking Beyond The Road to Nowhere (2 Trails, Fontana Dam, and Wild Boars)

-Starting from The Road to Nowhere, there is a 35 mile path known as the Lakeshore Trail.
+Starting from The Road to Nowhere, there is a 35-mile tunnel bypass trail known as the Lakeshore Trail.
 It begins as soon as you reach the end of the tunnel and continues all the way to Fontana Dam.

 Of course, there is a shorter 3.2-mile loop, known as the Goldmine Loop Trail.
 This one starts half a mile past the tunnel on your left.